 TIP.
 Book a camel safari through your accommodation or find a tour that suits you at one of the agencies near the Fort.

 Jaisalmer is also known for Havelis: a traditional home town holding wall compounds, two courtyards, and fountains and inhabited by several families.
-The Mughal aristocracy built them in the 17th and 18th century.
-Nowadays some of them were turned into hotels and some of them into tourist attractions.
-You will find Havelis everywhere in the city: beautiful from outside, but a visit inside should definitely be on your top things to do in Jaisalmer.
+The Mughal aristocracy built them in the 17th and 18th centuries.
+Nowadays, some of them were turned into hotels and some of them into tourist attractions.
+You will find Havelis everywhere in the city: beautiful from the outside, but a visit inside is definitely one of the 10 things to do in Jaisalmer.
 It gives a glimpse of how the rich people of Jaisalmer lived in those days.
 Always visit the rooftop for scenic views over the city.

 There are many ways to watch the sun going down in Jaisalmer and surroundings:

-- You can easily find a restaurant or a cafe inside the Fort from where you can savour a drink and watch the sunset over the city.
+- You can easily find a restaurant or a cafe inside the Fort from where you can savor a drink and watch the sunset over the city.

 - Take a boat ride at GADI SAGAR Lake and enjoy a beautiful sunset from a different perspective.

 - Head to one of the rooftop restaurants outside the Fort, try the delicious KER-SANGRI and wait for the sun to go down.